-- Messages without an expiration will be set to max-expiry-delay.
-If max-expiry-delay is not defined then the message will be set to min-expiry-delay.
-If min-expiry-delay is not defined then the message will not be changed. - Messages with an expiration above max-expiry-delay will be set to max-expiry-delay - Messages with an expiration below min-expiry-delay will be set to min-expiry-delay - Messages with an expiration within min-expiry-delay and max-expiry-delay range will not be changed - Any value set for expiry-delay other than the default (i.e. -1) will override the aforementioned min/max settings.
+Messages without an expiration will be set to max-expiry-delay.

+- If max-expiry-delay is not defined then the message will be set to min-expiry-delay. - If min-expiry-delay is not defined then the message will not be changed. - Messages with an expiration above max-expiry-delay will be set to max-expiry-delay. - Messages with an expiration below min-expiry-delay will be set to min-expiry-delay. - Messages with an expiration within min-expiry-delay and max-expiry-delay range will not be changed.

-The default for both min-expiry-delay and max-expiry-delay is -1 (i.e. disabled).
+These values are measured in milliseconds.
+The default for both is -1 (i.e. disabled).